NullMeDev/Noxhime/README.md

 ## Commands

-Noxhime Bot provides a comprehensive set of commands for Discord interaction and server management. **All commands are available to everyone** - no authentication required!
+Noxhime Bot provides a comprehensive set of commands for Discord interaction and server management.
+Regular commands are available to everyone, while sensitive operations require BioLock v2 authentication.

 See the complete [Command Reference](docs/commands.md) for a detailed list of:
 - Discord commands available to all users
+- BioLock-protected commands requiring authentication
 - Whitelist management commands (requires Discord admin permissions)
 - Server-side management commands
-- API endpoints (open access)
+- API endpoints (can be restricted via IP/Port whitelisting)

 Here are some of the most commonly used commands: